 Support for caregivers and care partners

-- Find out about supportive services in your community, such as respite care or adult care, which can give you a break from caregiving at scheduled times during the week
+- Find out about supportive services in your community, such as respite care or adult care.
+These services can give you a break from caregiving at scheduled times during the week.

-- Ask questions of doctors, social workers and others involved in the care of your loved one
+- Ask questions of health care professionals, social workers and others involved in the care of your loved one.

 Preparing for an appointment

-Most likely, you'll first see your primary care provider if you have concerns about dementia.
-Or you might be referred to a doctor trained in nervous system conditions (neurologist).
+Most likely, you'll first see a health care professional if you have concerns about dementia.
+Or you might be referred to a doctor trained in nervous system conditions, known as a neurologist.